firepress-org/assets_barbershop_demo/51_post_and_page/style-guide.md

 ## Title & headers

-We cannot live without headers.
+It would be hard to live without those beautiful headers.

 # Heading  h1
 ## Heading h2